 "Yes, I guess," she laughed, "Why?"

-She ran a fingernail over the glass’s rim.
+She ran a fingernail over the empty glass.

 "Why?"

-“Because, I figure it made much of the pain seem more like a cosmically premeditated task, rather than abandonment or cosmically bad statistics,” she turned to him, “My mother died early.
-It’s okay to have never planted a tree, if no one ever gave you the seeds.”
+"Because, I figure it made much of the pain seem more like a task, rather than tough luck," she turned to him, "My mother died early.
+When you want to be remembered, someone has to carry that burden"

 Silence rang between them.
 Ordering a second beer, he turned to her: "And you?"